Sic

 * * *

-happening for the millennium.
+Don’t let anyone pretend there’s no weird stuff happening for the millennium.
 Phenomena and things like that.
-If you
+If you haven’t seen a UFO this year, where have you been?

-it the Wacky Way People Are Behaving Institute.
-If any readers friends or
+We need an institute to track these crazy antics.
+We’ll call it the Wacky Way People Are Behaving Institute.
+If any reader’s friends or dear ones are acting paranormally, write to Sic right now.

 * * *

-hair, has been dumped by the L.A.
-Lakers for lack of civility on and off the
+The bad news is Dennis Rodman, basketball star with Technicolor hair, has been dumped by the L.A.
+Lakers for lack of civility on and off the court.
+The good news, he has agreed to write a column for NCR called “In the Pond.”

 * * *

-Everyone remembers Plato galloping out of that cave chased by his
+Everyone remembers Plato galloping out of that cave chased by his shadow and yelling “Eureka!
+Cogito ergo sum” and corny stuff like that.

 * * *

-When Sic recently listed some creative evaluations from the
+When Sic recently listed some creative evaluations from the workplace, no one cared.
+So here are others:

-He doesnt have ulcers, but hes a carrier.
+He doesn’t have ulcers, but he’s a carrier.

-Hes been working with glue too much.
+He’s been working with glue too much.

 He would argue with a signpost.